-- 20th annual release of an American Silver Eagle!
+- 23rd annual release of American Silver Eagle coins!

-- Ships in individual plastic flips, mint-sealed tubes of 20, or Monster Boxes of 500.
+- Ships to you in a protective flip, sealed mint tubes of 20 coins, or Monster Boxes of 500 coins!

 - Contains 1 oz of .999 pure silver.

-- Proof coins feature the W mint mark of the West Point Mint.
+- Proof specimens feature the W mint mark of the West Point MInt.